momer/terraform-aws-secret-manager-with-rotation/README.md

+# Preface

+Original module is available at https://github.com/giuseppeborgese/terraform-aws-secret-manager-with-rotation

+This is a fork, modified to provide password rotation through terraform for PostgreSQL.

+Mix of original & modified documentation follows:

+# Docs

-This module will create all the resources to store and rotate a MySQL or Aurora password using the AWS Secrets Manager service.
+This module will create all the resources to store and rotate a PostgreSQL password using the AWS Secrets Manager service.

 # Schema